Clar Weah: Early life and career

 Clar Marie Duncan was born in Kingston, Jamaica, and is the youngest of seven children.
-In her early youth, she migrated along with her family to the United States of America.
+In her early youth, she migrated along with her family to the United States.
 In the United States, she attended the City University of New York and earned her nursing license and a bachelor's degree in Health Sciences.
 She launched her career working as a customer service representative in New York at both Citibank and Chase Manhattan Bank, during which time she, in conjunction, managed small businesses.

 She later pursued her studies leading her to a nursing career.
 She worked at Jamaica Hospital in New York City.

 Marriage and children

-Clar met George Weah, the then soccer star, in the early 90s at Chase Manhattan Bank in New York, where she was serving as a customer service representative.
-They married on June 26, 1993, and have three children – Martha Weah, George Weah Jr., and Timothy Weah.
+Clar married George Weah on 26 June 1993, and have three children – Martha Weah, George Weah Jr., and Timothy Weah.
 Their sons are international football players.

-Office of the First Lady 2018 – present
+First Lady of Liberia (2018–2024)

-Following the election of her husband as the 25th President of Liberia, Weah started her role as the First Lady of the Republic of Liberia,.
+Following the election of her husband as the 25th President of Liberia, Weah started her role as the First Lady of the Republic of Liberia.
 She set out to develop programs and social projects that encompass services targeting the assistance of orphans, street children, the elderly, women, and girls, with a focus on rural settings.